simonemarketti/social-proof-section-master/README.md

-# Splitter Tip Calculator
+# Social proof section

 ## Overview

-This is a responsive and mobile-first designed tip calculator.
+This is a mobile (375px) and desktop (1440px) different layout site.name

 ### Concepts

 - Mobile first design
 - Responsive
-- Full responsive webpage at different breakpoints with Bulma (mobile: 327, desktop: 1024)

 ### Languanges and tools